kerimoyle/libcellml-tutorials/tutorials/tutorial8/tutorial8_py.rst

 .. container:: dothis

-    **2.a** Create a :code:`Parser` and use it to deserialse the contents of the :code:`tutorial8_MembraneModel.cellml` file supplied into a new model instance.
+    **2.a** Create a :code:`Parser` and use it to deserialise the contents of the :code:`tutorial8_MembraneModel.cellml` file supplied into a new model instance.
     This will be referred to as the "model", and the one you created in step 1.a as the "controller model" or "parameters component".
     This model will - after modification - represent the Hodgkin-Huxley model, so rename it appropriately.